 So, we organized staff into studios/neighborhoods that encouraged collaboration.
 We also introduced a high degree of transparency between studios to eliminate silos between work functions.
 Because people think and work differently, we provided a variety of work modes which allow them to choose how they want to work.

 Design today relies heavily on technology.
 While we embrace and explore the very latest computer modeling technologies, we also wanted to encourage a more tactile approach to design that explores intricacies of scale and detail that can sometimes be lost in the virtual world.

 HKS has been a leader in design for health for many years.
 Our work in the field has embraced a move from treating illness to promoting wellness, and incorporating lessons learned from our hospitality, education and entertainment practices into creating environments that make people healthier, more productive, safer and happier.
 We are committed to the principles of biophilia, material transparency and ergonomics.

 Our firm recently joined an alliance with the Well Living Lab, and we’ve committed to advancing the many ways that design can foster better wellbeing.
-As a sign of this commitment, our next office undergoing renovation, Chicago, is pursuing WELL Gold certification in tandem with LEED Platinum certification.
+As a sign of this commitment, our next office undergoing renovation, Chicago, has received LEED Platinum certification and is pursuing WELL Gold certification.
 It is on track to become the first workplace in Chicago to achieve such a high WELL rating.
 We will continually monitor the impact of our offices on the health and productivity of our people over time.